rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 *bug fixes*

-- (23235) rabbitmq-mochiweb does not provide any means to unregister a context
-- (24448) Increase the limit on 1MB messages to 100MB, so that, for example, JSON-RPC channel can publish larger messages.
+- Increase the limit on message body size from 1MB to 100MB, so that, for example, JSON-RPC channel can publish much larger messages.
+(24448)

+- rabbitmq-mochiweb does not provide any means to unregister a context (23235)

 STOMP adapter
 -------------